pau-lo/password-checker/README.md

 # password-checker
-A password checker in python
+A password generator in python.